AmphibiaWeb/amphibian-disease-tracker/_posts/2016-04-18-PortalProgress.markdown

 Projects also can be associated with publications or other DOI and thus serves as a means to deposit negative and positive results.

+All Projects can be viewed, searched or mapped on the [Project Browser](https://amphibiandisease.org/project.php)

 _**Private vs. Public data**_
 Whether datasets, that is the sampling record of species, location and disease status, are publicly viewable or private and masked from the general searches is determined by the Principal Investigator when creating the Project.
 This allows datasets to be encumbered and private while dissertations are written or publications are in review.
 Private datasets will likely have a default time span of 1 or 2 years after which time, if not renewed explicitly, will be made automatically public.
 Once made public, any data cannot be made private again (this is more a function of the nature of the internet and that Google bots do such a good job of scraping the web than anything we can control).